-I’m sorry, but this is going to be a long, complex discussion.
+I’m sorry, but this is going to be a complex discussion.
 Anything having to do with emergency care of your body would have to be.
+I'll make it as clear as I can.
 Before we’re done, you may find yourself making a list to carry in your wallet: TXA, FastClot, Perftec, Perflubron, Hemopure.

 For nearly a century medics were taught to avoid tourniquets.
 A WWI British field surgeon, Major Blackwood, called the tourniquet an ‘instrument of the devil’ after so many soldiers lost limbs because of them.

 It isn’t about the tourniquet redesign; it’s the change in priorities.
-If a person has a large gash in their leg, for example, they likely have other things wrong as well.
-Previous thinking has been to FIRST get them breathing, then turn attention to the gash in the leg.
+If a person has a large gash in their leg, for example, and they're not breathing right, previous thinking has been to FIRST get them breathing, then turn attention to the gash in the leg.
 But the medics in Afghanistan learned that during the several minutes it takes to get someone breathing properly they could bleed out.

 “Tourniquets rapidly placed by the provider immediately, saved lives.
 The provider can then turn their attention to airway management, interventions to improve breathing… as well as IV placement and fluid administration.”